thoughtspot/thoughtspot.github.io/_reference/practice/hyperlink.md

 ## How to add a basic hyperlink

-To add an external hyperlink in a search, follow these steps:
+To add an external hyperlink in a Search, follow these steps:

 1. Start a new Search.
 Alternatively, choose to edit an existing Answer from a Pinboard.